Bulls vs. Magic Player Props Betting Odds

 |3PM

-- His rebounding average -- 4.5 -- equals his over/under on Wednesday.

-- LaVine has dished out 1.3 assists per game, which is 3.2 less than Wednesday's over/under.

-- LaVine's 2.5 three-pointers made per game is the same as his Wednesday over/under.
+- LaVine has hit 2.5 three-pointers per game, the same as his over/under on Friday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.